 Less water means less oxygen in the water.
 Limited water surface in a small tank also can prevent enough gas exchange from taking place between the water and the atmosphere.
-Fish will simply die from not enough oxygen.
+Fish will die from not enough oxygen.

 4. Hard to keep it clean

-Large amount of fish poop and uneaten food can result in a dirtier tank if the fish tank is small.
+A significant amount of fish poop and uneaten food can result in a dirtier tank if the fish tank is small.
 You may find yourself in a situation where the fish tank is always dirty despite your best effort to clean it frequently.

 5. Not enough swimming room

-All fish need certain amount of swimming room.
+All fish need a certain amount of swimming room.
 If they can’t move around freely without bumping into each other or onto the side of the tank, they will become stressed.
 Stressed fish will have a weaker immune system which might result in catching diseases or even death.